1815 Thistle Golf Club (Leith)

 Thistle Golf Club & Estates is an exclusive golf and residential community, located in Sunset Beach, North Carolina, offering a limited 145 custom golf estates on 27 magnificent holes.
 Enjoy the finest in country club living with a luxury resort lifestyle, surrounded by an idyllic nature preserve, acres of wildflowers wetlands, and rare wildlife.

-This is far cry from the 7 holes on Leith Links.
-The North Carolina club is 110 miles north from Charleston, South Carolina which is the site of the first mention of golf in America when golf clubs and balls were imported in 1739 and 1743.
-For more details of oldest clubs and courses in America, see News item on New World: Oldest Clubs and Courses.
+The North Carolina club is 110 miles north from Charleston, South Carolina, site of the first mention of golf in America, when golf clubs and balls were imported in 1739 and 1743.
+For more details of the oldest clubs and courses in America, see New World: Oldest Clubs and Courses.

 The Carolina club ‘exhibits many of the relic trophy clubs and score cards from the time period, as well as the original book, Rules of the Thistle Golf Club, published in 1824’.
 Other clubs also have copies of this important work including Bruntsfield Links Golfing Society in Edinburgh and Royal Blackheath Golf Club in London.